-I have been fascinated with Jamu for quite a while now.
+I have been fascinated with the traditional Jamu drink for quite a while now.
 It dates back almost 1,200 years to ancient Java and has often been likened to Ayurveda.
 In Indonesia, Jamu is used to address everything from weight gain and a sluggish metabolism to acne, insomnia, fatigue and cough or colds.

 And it’s delicious.

 The most fabulous part?
 An all-purpose Jamu recipe needs the simplest of ingredients and can be brewed at home, anywhere in the world.
+Little surprise then that it’s cropping up on beverage menus Stateside – to much acclaim.
+But why not just DIY it for the freshest flavors and benefits?

 How to make